DOULA SUPPORT SERVICES BY LETTY

 After the birth, I will stay with you until are comfortable with your newborn.
 I can help you to begin your breastfeeding partnership with your baby if that is your chosen feeding method.
 I am a qualified ABM Breastfeeding Counsellor and I find this skill absolutely invaluable when supporting clients once baby is here.
 I will leave as soon as you are ready for some privacy.
 I will then come and visit you postnatally, to talk through the birth, or any concerns you may have as a new parent.

-I have experience in attending natural birth, water birth, induction, home birth, hospital birth (both birthing centre and delivery units), twin birth, VBAC and birth after bereavement.
+I have experience in attending natural birth, water birth, induction, home birth, hospital birth (both birthing centre and delivery units), caesarean birth, twin birth, VBAC, assisted deliveries and birth after loss.

 'Having Letty with us was perfect; she was an anchor to us both, and having spent many evenings with her already, was a familiar friend who we felt totally comfortable to have at our home birth.
 She stayed with us from start to finish, kept us both calm throughout and kept everything we had learnt in the moment'